aspose-cells/Aspose.Cells-Products/cells/en/python-net/conversion/xls-to-dif/_index.md

 ---
 title: Python XLS to DIF - XLS to DIF Converter
 description: Aspose Excel.
-Python Aspose.Cells.
-XLS to DIF in Python.
-Python Convert XLS to DIF saveformat.
-Python XLS to DIF format.
-Save XLS to DIF Python.
+Convert XLS to DIF quickly and easily with Aspose.Cells.
+Python XLS to DIF.
+Python Save XLS to DIF.
+Save XLS as DIF using Python.
-keywords: [Aspose Excel., Python Aspose.Cells., XLS to DIF in Python., Python XLS to DIF saveformat., XLS to DIF Python., Python Convert XLS to DIF]
+keywords: [Aspose Excel., Python Aspose.Cells., Convert XLS to DIF in Python., Save XLS to DIF using Python., Python XLS to DIF saveformat., XLS to DIF Converter., Python Save XLS as DIF]
 ---

 {{< blocks/products/pf/main-wrap-class isAutogenPage="true">}}